Rick-Indranil/Fine-tune_MedSAM/README.md

-# Fine-tune_MedSAM
+# Fine-tune MedSAM
-The repository provides code for the fine-tuning process of the MedSAM Model (Segment Anything in Medical Images).

-**This notebook is for the process of fine-tuning the MedSAM Model (Segment Anything in Medical Images) using our custom dataset**.
+**Here is the process of fine-tuning the MedSAM Model (Segment Anything in Medical Images) using our custom dataset**.

 **MedSAM paper:** https://arxiv.org/pdf/2304.12306
 **<br>SAM paper:** https://arxiv.org/pdf/2304.02643.pdf​